Latest Algorand (ALGO) News Update

 1. Native Post-Quantum Accounts (Q3 2026) – Introducing Falcon-1024 signatures to secure user wallets against future quantum computing threats.

-2. Quantum-Safe Multisig & Staking (Q4 2026) – Expanding quantum resistance to multi-signature wallets and network staking mechanisms.
+2. Quantum-Safe Multisig & Staking (End of 2026) – Expanding post-quantum security to multi-signature wallets and validator staking support.

 Deep Dive